 Figure 6.
-Mini fyke net CPUE for all target species and non-target species sampled during the fish community season in segment 1 of the Missouri River during 2006 and 2007.
-Target species are indicated by the bracket below the X-axis (Note the differences in Y-axis for the two panels).
+Mini fyke net CPUE for all target species and non-target species sampled during the fish community season in segment 1 of the Missouri River from 2006 through 2009.
+Target species are indicated by bracket on X-axis.